smaegol/PlasFlow/scripts/README.md

 bash calculate_recycler_predictions.sh -1 input_R1.fastq -2 input_R2.fastq
 ```

-SPAdes assembly will be run using provided input file and located in the output dir (`input_R1_spades`).
-Then the files required by Recycler are prepared and recycler is run.
+SPAdes assembly will be run using provided input files and located in the output dir (`input_R1_spades`).
+Then the mapping of reads to contigs is done and Recycler is run.
 The output of Recycler (fasta with circular contigs) will be available in the `input_R1_spades/assembly_graph.cycs.fasta` file.

 ## REFERENCES